kubewarden/docs/docs/writing-policies/go/07-automate.md

 ## Release

-The project scaffolding contains a `release` job in `.github/workflows/ci.yml.template`.
+The project scaffolding has a `release` job in `.github/workflows/ci.yml.template`.

 This job performs the following steps:

 - Checkout code
 - Build the WebAssembly policy
-- Push the policy to an OCI registry
+- Push the policy to an Open Container Initiative (OCI) registry
 - Create a new GitHub Release

 To enable the job, rename it to `ci.yml` and change the value of the `OCI_TARGET` to match your preferences.